MatthewFloyd/screeps/README.md

 Open (in-progress) codebase for screeps. https://screeps.com/

-Full Reset as of 11/24/18, will update here when some meaningful progress has been made.
+Full Reset as of 11/24/18,
+stable mining and basic defense + harvesting management on current version

 Previous (buggy) version saved in OLD subfolder.